What’s your purpose? Does that question make you cringe? I feel ya!

 But what if things could be different?
 What if our purpose isn’t really what we’ve been led to believe?
 What if it comes from a completely different place?

-If the idea of finding your purpose makes you cringe… if you’re feeling like you’ll never find it, or if you’ve recently lost your way, this post is for you <3.
+If the idea of finding your purpose makes you cringe, if you’re feeling like you’ll never find it, or if you’ve recently lost your way, keep reading!
+Finding purpose might be a little easier than you think…

 I Always Thought I Knew My Purpose